 - Important documents – in a waterproof container or watertight resealable plastic bag

 — insurance, medical records, bank account numbers, Social Security card, etc. Don’t forget your re-entry documents (e.g. stickers or passes).
 Many barrier islands require some documentation in order to return.
-Keep important phone number here.
+Keep important phone numbers here.
 You may know them, but a loved one may not.

 - Tools – keep a set with you during the storm.
 A pocket knife, nails, a hammer and rope are important elements.
 Towels and buckets are useful too if you develop a leak.

 — proper identification / immunization records / medications

 — ample supply of food and water